 Our mortgage glossary will help you to speak to mortgage professionals with confidence.

-There are 9 names in this directory beginning with the letter D.
+There are currently 9 names in this directory beginning with the letter D.

 Money owed to repay someone.